The Pen Tool is used to define your own vector points and create custom paths with Bezier Curves.

 - Select the open path with the Node Tool.

-- The path will be now closed.
+- The two paths will be now merged into one single path.

 Interactive Tutorial – Download here the content for our Interactive Tutorial and learn how to use the Pen Tool and edit paths.